 1. Log in to the MMP administration interfaces.
 2. Access the Home > MiVoice Border Gateways > Register MiVoice Border Gateway Cluster page.

-3. Configure the Public Facing FQDN/IP address of the external MBG cluster (to which the external devices connect): - "FQDN of External MBG Cluster - MiVoice Business Platform" shows a MiVoice Business platform deployment - "FQDN of External MBG - MiCollab Platform" shows a MiCollab platform deployment
+3. Configure the Public Facing FQDN/IP address of the external MBG cluster (to which the external devices connect):

+- ["FQDN of External MBG Cluster - MiVoice Business Platform"](#) shows a MiVoice Business platform deployment - ["FQDN of External MBG - MiCollab Platform"](#) shows a MiCollab platform deployment

-The screenshot shows the MiVoice Border Gateways registration interface.
-The top navigation bar includes 'Home', 'Resellers', 'Bundles', 'Customers', 'Platforms' (which is selected), 'Telephony', and 'System'.
-The sub-navigation under 'Platforms' is 'Platform Groups' and 'MiVoice Border Gateways'.
-The main content area has a heading 'Platform Details' with the following fields:
+The screenshot shows the MiVoice Business Platform interface.
+The top navigation bar includes 'DO Mitel', 'Welcome, Administrator', 'Tasks: 0', and 'My Profile'.
+The main menu has tabs for 'Home', 'Resellers', 'Bundles', 'Customers', 'Platforms' (which is selected), 'Telephony', and 'System'.
+Under 'Platforms', the sub-menu 'Platform Groups' is visible, and 'MiVoice Border Gateways' is selected.
+The page title is 'Home > MiVoice Border Gateways > Register MiVoice Border Gateway Cluster'.
+The form is titled 'Platform Details' and contains the following fields:

-- Name : A text input field with a placeholder 'Enter a name to identify the MBG cluster.' - Host Name : A text input field with a placeholder 'Enter a valid host name for the master of the MBG cluster (e.g. 192.168.221.11 or com:company:mbg:address)'. - Public Facing FQDN/IP Address : A text input field containing 'mbg@company.com' with a placeholder 'Enter a valid Public Facing FQDN/IP Address for the master of the MBG cluster (e.g. 192.168.221.12 or company:mbg:domain.com)'. - MSL Username : A text input field with a placeholder 'Enter the Mitel Standard Linux username to register the MiVoice Border Gateway.' - MSL Password : A text input field with a placeholder 'Enter the Mitel Standard Linux password so that the MiVoice Border Gateway (MBG) cluster can be registered.' - Description: A text area with a placeholder 'Enter a short description for the MBG cluster.'
+- Name \: A text input field with a placeholder 'Enter a name to identify the MBG cluster.' - Host Name \: A text input field with a placeholder 'Enter a valid host name for the master of the MBG cluster (e.g. 192.168.221.11 or com.company.mbgAddress)'.
+The value 'mbgfw.company.com' is entered. - Public Facing FQDN/IP Address \: A text input field with a placeholder 'Enter a valid Public Facing FQDN/IP Address for the master of the MBG cluster (e.g. 192.168.221.12 or company.mbgDomain.com)'.
+The value 'mbgfw.company.com' is entered. - MSL Username \: A text input field with a placeholder 'Enter the Mitel Standard Linux username to register the MiVoice Border Gateway.' - MSL Password \: A text input field with a placeholder 'Enter the Mitel Standard Linux password so that the MiVoice Border Gateway (MBG) cluster can be registered.' - Description: A text area with a placeholder 'Enter a short description for the MBG cluster.'